Super Bowl XLIII: Arizona Cardinals

-It had been a long journey for Arizona to get to their first Super Bowl appearance.
-After winning the NFL championship in 1947, it would take the team half a century (and moves to two different states) before they won another postseason game in the 1998 season.
-And up to this point, they had not returned to the playoffs since then.
+The Cardinals’ path to their first Super Bowl appearance was extended.
+After winning the NFL Championship in 1947, the team did not win another postseason game until the 1998 season, following relocations to two different states.
+Up to that point, they had not returned to the playoffs after that season.

 Under Whisenhunt's first season as head coach, the Cardinals finished with an 8–8 record in 2007.
-Arizona then started out the 2008 season strong, winning 7 of their first 10 games.
+The Cardinals then started out the 2008 season strong, winning 7 of their first 10 games.
 But then things fell apart as the team lost 4 of their last 6, hitting a low point with a brutal 47–7 loss to the New England Patriots in week 16.
-Arizona's 34–21 win over the Seattle Seahawks in the following week was just enough for them to finish with a 9–7 record and earn the #4 seed in the playoffs, where they went on to earn their first trip to the Super Bowl in franchise history, becoming only the second NFL team to do so with nine wins up to that point (the 2011 New York Giants became the third, winning it all).
+The Cardinals' 34–21 win over the Seattle Seahawks in the following week was just enough for them to finish with a 9–7 record and earn the #4 seed in the playoffs, where they went on to earn their first trip to the Super Bowl in franchise history, becoming only the second NFL team to do so with nine wins up to that point (the 2011 New York Giants became the third, winning it all).

-One reason for Arizona's success was the re-emergence of 37-year-old quarterback Kurt Warner.
+One reason for the Cardinals' success was the re-emergence of 37-year-old quarterback Kurt Warner.
 After going undrafted and spending a few years in the Arena Football League, Warner became the St. Louis Rams starting quarterback in 1999 due to a pre-season injury of starter Trent Green.
 He went on to lead the Rams to two Super Bowls and one Super Bowl win (in which Warner was named MVP), while also winning two NFL MVP Awards.
 But in 2002, Warner's production was drastically reduced by injuries and he soon lost his starting job to Marc Bulger.
 He eventually left the team to join the New York Giants, but once again he lost his starting job (replaced by Eli Manning) and signed on with the Cardinals in 2005.
 For the third time, Warner lost his starting job due to mediocre performances and injuries.
-After the season, Arizona selected Heisman Trophy winning quarterback Matt Leinart with their first round draft pick.
+After the season, the Cardinals selected Heisman Trophy winning quarterback Matt Leinart with their first-round draft pick.
 This, combined with another mediocre performance in the 2006 season, appeared to severely limit Warner's chances of ever being a permanent starter on the team.
 However, early in the 2007 season, Warner was thrust into the starting lineup to replace an injured Leinart, and by the end of the team's season, he had re-emerged as one of the top quarterbacks in the league, throwing 27 touchdown passes with a passer rating of 89.8.